 Share in first-hand experience

-Take one day out to attend this interactive workshop and benefit from the expertise of your engaging and knowledgeable workshop leader:
+Download and view this workshop and benefit from the expertise of your engaging and knowledgeable workshop leader:

 Mr Atif A Malik is a Consultant Trauma & Orthopaedic Surgeon with a special interest in Hip, Knee and Sports Injuries.